 This course introduces students to the basic principles of statistics and quantitative analysis of anthropological data.
 Through lectures, seminars and lab assignments students will learn skills such as quantitative research design and methods, data analysis, and computer applications in anthropological research.
 Prerequisite: ANTH 240 or 250 or 303 or permission of the instructor.
 Three credits.
-Not offered 2007-2008.
+Offered 2008-2009 and in alternate years.